cralo31/awblrm/README.md

 ```{r}
 ?simulation()
 ```
--true Matrix; Pre-defined true dose-toxicity relationship.
-The input should be a 2-by-p matrix, with the 1st row being the -levels and the 2nd row being the corresponding probability of DLT.
+- true Matrix; Pre-defined true dose-toxicity relationship.
+The input should be a 2-by-p matrix, with the 1st row being the
+- levels and the 2nd row being the corresponding probability of DLT.
 -n Integer; Number of trials to be simulated.
 Minimum of 1.
 -cores Integer; Number of cores to utilize for parallel computing.
 Defaults to 1.
 -K Integer; Number of treatment cycles considered.